shawnmflemingc/GEOM170/javascript/intro.md

 # Debugging JavaScript using Chrome's Developers Tools

 Most browsers like Chrome offer powerful tools to make debugging easy.
-The Chrome Developer Tools (often referred to as DevTools) provide a rich set of features for debugging JavaScript.
+The Chrome Developer Tools (referred to as DevTools) provide a rich set of features for debugging JavaScript.
 Here's a guide on how to effectively use the Chrome DevTools for debugging your JavaScript code:

 ## Opening Chrome DevTools